alaingiorgetti/autocheck/INSTALL.md

    Warnings: The Docker image is a large file, its construction can be very long.
    A network connection is required.
-If you already have a Docker image with this name, either remove it or change the image name in Makefile.
+If you already have a Docker image with this name, then rename it, remove it or change the image name in Makefile and ctr*.sh.

 5. Create the container:

      make ctr

-   Warning: If you already have a Docker container with the same name, either remove it or change the container name in Makefile.
+   Warning: If you already have a Docker container with the same name, then rename it, remove it or change the container name in Makefile and ctr*.sh.

 6. Start an interactive session in the container and move to the src/ folder in it:

      make start
      cd src

 7. See the entries in the Makefile.
-They encapsulate various possible testing actions that you can experiment.
-For instance, run all OCaml tests as follows:
+They encapsulate various possible testing or proving actions that you can experiment.
+For instance, you can run all OCaml tests as follows:

      make ot